Lou-Flan/old-portfolio-site/README.md

 - Blog
   - Five sample blogs including title, date of publication and sample text.

-Alternative versions of the site, including font changes and different colour scheme can be found in the branches.
+Alternative versions of the site, including font changes and different colour scheme can be found in repo the branches.

 ------